Rules & Classes

 JUDGING

-- Separate classes will be held for dairy and beef Normandes.
+- Separate classes will be held for Dairy and Beef Normandes.

 - See entry form for class selections.
 If a class has less than 2 entries, it may be combined with another class.
 If a class has a large number of entries it may be split into two or three classes.

 - Class order will be Bulls, Heifers and Cows.
-All beef classes will show before the dairy classes are shown.

 - Qualified judges will be hired to place each class.